Barmen Declaration

 "8.27 We reject the false doctrine, as though the Church in human arrogance could place the Word and work of the Lord in the service of any arbitrarily chosen desires, purposes, and plans."

 On the contrary, the Declaration proclaims that the Church "is solely Christ's property, and that it lives and wants to live solely from his comfort and from his direction in the expectation of his appearance."
 (8.17) Rejecting domestication of the Word in the Church, the Declaration points to the inalienable Lordship of Jesus Christ by the Spirit and to the external character of church unity which "can come only from the Word of God in faith through the Holy Spirit.
 Thus alone is the Church renewed" (8.01).

 8.04 Try the spirits whether they are of God!
 Prove also the words of the Confessional Synod of the German Evangelical Church to see whether they agree with Holy Scripture and with the Confessions of the Fathers.
 If you find that we are speaking contrary to Scripture, then do not listen to us!
 But if you find that we are taking our stand upon Scripture, then let no fear or temptation keep you from treading with us the path of faith and obedience to the Word of God, in order that God's people be of one mind upon earth and that we in faith experience what he himself has said: "I will never leave you, nor forsake you."
 Therefore, "Fear not, little flock, for it is your Father's good pleasure to give you the kingdom.

 The Declaration was mostly written by the Reformed theologian Karl Barth but underwent modification, especially with the introduction of its fifth article (on the two kingdoms), as a result of input from several Lutheran theologians.

-The document became the chief confessional document of the so-called Confessing Church.
+The document became the chief confessional document of the 'Confessing Church'.
 The ecumenical nature of the Declaration can be seen by its inclusion in the Book of Confessions of the Presbyterian Church (USA) and the Book of Order of the worldwide Moravian Unity, the Unitas Fratrum.

 One of the main purposes of the Declaration was to establish a three-church confessional consensus opposing pro-Nazi "German Christianity".
 These three churches were Lutheran, Reformed, and United.